dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     }
     ```

-    *Here, the `1` literal pattern in the case is inferred in a context type of
+    *Here, the `1` constant pattern in the case is inferred in a context type of
     `double` to be `1.0` and so does match.*

 *   **Variable**:

+    1. In an assignment context, the required type of `p` is the static type
+        of the variable that `p` resolves to.

-    1. If the variable has a type annotation, the type of `p` is that type.
+    2. Else if the variable has a type annotation, the required type of `p` is
+        that type, as is the static type of the variable introduced by `p`.

-    2. Else the type of `p` is `M`. *This means that an untyped variable
+    3. Else the required type of `p` is `M`, as is the static type of the
+        variable introduced by `p`. *This means that an untyped variable pattern
-        pattern can have its type indirectly inferred from the type of a
+        can have its type indirectly inferred from the type of a superpattern:*
-        superpattern:*

         ```dart
         var <(num, Object)>[(a, b)] = [(1, true)]; // a is num, b is Object.